Variables To Consider When Determining Where To Incorporate

 However, it’s also worth noting that the filing fee is a one-time fee.
 If an entrepreneur determines that a particular state is worth incorporating in because of other benefits that they offer, it may be easier to justify paying a high filing fee.
 Entrepreneurs could consider the filing fee to be like an investment in their business.
 It may be worth “investing” in a state that will pay higher dividends to the company in the long run.

 Similarly, entrepreneurs should also be aware of the filing fees associated with annual reports.
-Most states require LLCs and corporations to file an annual or biennual report with their Secretary of State’s office.
+Most states require LLCs and corporations to file an annual or biennial report with their Secretary of State’s office.
 There is often a filing fee associated with doing so.
-New business owners may want to look into the cost of these fees when determining where to incorporate their company.
+New business owners may want to look into the cost of these fees when determining where to incorporate the company.

 Another issue to consider when deciding where to incorporate is the legal system in the state which the company will register.
 For example, nearly 65% of Fortune 500 companies incorporate in Delaware, primarily due to the state’s legal system.
 Delaware has a separate court dedicated solely to resolving business disputes.

-Judges are in charge of resolving the disputes as opposed to juries, which often means that the cases are solved more quickly here than they are in other states.
+Judges are in charge of resolving disputes, as opposed to juries, which often means that the cases are solved more quickly in Delaware than in other states.
 If a company does not believe they’ll have to contend with complex business litigation, this point could be moot.
 But, it may be worth considering when determining where to incorporate a new business.

 Corporate Income Tax

 The state corporate income tax rate could play a huge role in determining where to incorporate.
 Six states do not levy a corporate income tax:

 However, Ohio, Texas, and Washington choose to tax gross company revenues.
 Nevada taxes gross receipts, but only if the company’s revenues are greater than $4 million.
 In addition, Nevada, Wyoming, and South Dakota not only refuse to collect corporate income tax, but they also do not collect state personal income tax.